Connect to your S3 bucket

 or ENCRYPTION_CUSTOMER_MANAGED_KEY

-can be used to configure your bucket's encryption.Finally using the
+can be used to configure your bucket's encryption.Finally, by using the

 COMMENT

-option, you can add a description for your connection.For a detailed guide on how to configure permissions to access your S3 data in SQLake, see: Configure access to S3
+option, you can add a description for your connection.For a detailed guide on how to configure permissions to access your Amazon S3 data in SQLake, see Configure access to Amazon S3

-For the full list of connection options with syntax and detailed descriptions, see: S3 connection with SQL
+For the full list of connection options with syntax and detailed descriptions, see Amazon S3 connection with SQL

-Once you've created your connection, you are ready to move onto the next step of building your data pipeline: reading your data into SQLake with an ingestion job.
+After creating your connection, you are ready to move on to the next step of building your data pipeline: reading your data into SQLake with an ingestion job.

-Certain connection options are considered mutable, meaning that in some cases, you may only need to run a SQL command to alter an existing S3 connection rather than to create an entirely new one.
+Many connection options are considered mutable, meaning that in some cases, you need only run a SQL command to alter an existing Amazon S3 connection, rather than create a new one.

-For example, take the S3 connection we created previously based on default credentials:
+For example, take the Amazon S3 connection we created previously based on default credentials:

-If you only wish to change the connection's permissions, you can run the following command:
+If you only need to change the connection's permissions, you can run the following command:

 ALTER S3 CONNECTION my_s3_connection